peach bourbon pork tenderloin

 Start with fresh peaches when they are in season.
 I know people use preserves in variations of this recipe and the logic is practical, but fresh peaches in peak summer behave differently.
 They have water content and natural acidity that cooked-down preserves cannot replicate.
 They also hold their color better during cooking, so the glaze stays golden and bright rather than going dark and heavy.

 Dice the peaches small, about a quarter inch.
-You want them to soften and partially break down over medium heat in about five to six minutes, but you also want some texture to remain.
+You want them to soften and partially break down over medium heat in about six to eight minutes, but you also want some texture to remain.
 This is a glaze, not a purée, and you want it to fall over the tenderloin with some body rather than running off the plate.

 Taste it before you use it.
 It should be sweet from the peach and the honey, warm from the bourbon, sharp from the vinegar, and smoky from the paprika.
 If it tastes flat, add a pinch more salt.
 If it reads too sweet, a few more drops of vinegar bring it back.
 Set it aside warm and spoon it over the sliced tenderloin at plating.